 The statutory language is thus sweeping, and its plain text dictates, consistent with the Act's overriding and express purpose of encouraging competition through forced deregulation, that the preemption inquiry focus on whether the challenged restriction limits providers' entry into the relevant market -i.e., whether the law has the practical effect of inhibiting the provision of telecommunications services by providers.
-The mere fact that the plaintiff telecommunications provider - here, Level 3 entered the market notwithstanding the burdens of ${ m the}$ challenged regulation does not endpreemption inquiry.
+The mere fact that the plaintiff telecommunications provider - here, Level 3 - entered the market notwithstanding the burdens of challenged regulation the does not end the preemption inquiry.

-The conclusion that the Eighth Circuit misread the text of Section 253(a) is reinforced by the fact that the ruling below largely nullifies that provision's prohibition on even those local regulations that have of prohibiting telecommunications "effect" services.
-Indeed, under the court of appeals' reading of the Act, it is hard to see how any of the local rules concerned Congress in adopting Telecommunications Act would. in fact.
-In adopting the Eighth Circuit's preempted. its part, construction. the Ninth Circuit, for Section 253(a)'s concluded that textually comprehensive "effect" provision would operate only to proscribe such far-fetched and entirely imaginary ordinances as laws dictating that "all facilities be underground [notwithstanding thatl wireless facilities must be above ground," or that "no wireless facilities be located within one mile of a road."
+The conclusion that the Eighth Circuit misread the text of Section 253(a) is reinforced by the fact that the ruling below largely nullifies that provision's prohibition on even those local regulations that have "effect" the prohibiting telecommunications of services.
+Indeed, under the court of appeals' reading of the Act, it is hard to see how any of the local rules that concerned Congress in adopting the Telecommunications Act would. in fact. be preempted. adopting the Eighth In Circuit's construction.
+Ninth Circuit, the for its part, concluded that Section 253(a)'s textually comprehensive "effect" provision would operate only to proscribe such far fetched and entirely imaginary ordinances as laws dictating that "all facilities be underground [notwithstanding that] wireless facilities must be above ground," or that "no wireless facilities be located within one mile of a road."
 Sprint Telephony PCS v.
-County of San Diego, 2008 U.S. App.
+County of San Diego, 2008 U.S.

+App.
 LEXIS 19316, at 22 (9th Cir.
 Sept.
 11, 2008) (en banc).
 That reading cannot be squared with this Court's admonition that Section 253(a) be read to "work like a normal preemptive statute" and certainly that it not be read in a way that "would often accomplish nothing."
 Nixon, 541 U.S. at 138.